Business Models: An In-depth Understanding of the Types of Business Models

 Setting milestones helps you keep a closer eye on the bigger picture.
 While setting a milestone, think about why it is important, what and/ or who you need to make it happen, and stipulate a time frame for it.
 The exercise of setting milestones helps you break down everything into manageable pieces.

 Who are you hiring and why?
 Who is going to be the part of your business and in what capacity?
+Do you need to hire a virtual assistant?
 You need to write a few lines about every person to briefly define them and their roles and responsibilities.
 You need to do this even for the positions you are still to fill.

 You need to identify what capital you require (or already have) and what for?
 When will you make repayments and set a tentative time frame to have paid it all back?

 A business plan has to be short and simple and if you feel you have more details for any of the steps elaborated above, you should be using a separate sheet after stating a brief about the same here.
 This will keep the interest of the readers intact.

 Types of different business models